 There are several ways a company can try and maintain its stablecoin’s peg to a fiat currency.

 The first way to maintain a peg is by creating trust that the coin is actually worth what it is pegged to.
-For example, If the market doesn’t believe that one USDT is really worth one dollar, people will immediately dump all of their USDT and the price will crash.
+For example, if the market doesn’t believe that one USDT is really worth one dollar, people will immediately dump all of their USDT, and the price will crash.

-In order to maintain this trust the company backs its coins with some sort of asset.
+In order to maintain this trust, the company backs its coins with some sort of asset.
 This collateral is basically proof that the company is good for its word and that its coins should actually be worth the pegged amount.

 For example, in Tether’s case, each USDT is said to be backed by an actual US dollar in cash or other assets that Tether holds as collateral.
-A different example for collateral is the DGX token that is said to be backed by gold.
+A different example of collateral is the DGX token that is said to be backed by gold.

 Algorithmic Stablecoins